BruceMcRooster/crazyflie-apriltag-tracking/README.md

 > [!WARNING]
 > ### 🚧 UNDER CONSTRUCTION 🚧
 > This section is currently incomplete.
 It will be updated once the tracking part of this project is completed.

+## Future Directions
+- [ ] Search for AprilTags is none are found
+- [ ] Move to AprilTags in order (find and move to ID 0, the ID 1, and so on)